Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Next time don’t take the lift for a couple of floors/flights.
 Run upstairs instead”

 What is Movement Vocabulary?

 Movement Vocabulary is the number of moves available at one's disposal for physical activity and expression.
-Good alignment, posture, flexibility, balance, coordination, agility, grace, strength and timing all help to increase movement vocabulary.
+Good alignment, posture, flexibility, balance, coordination, agility, grace, strength, and timing all help to increase movement vocabulary.
 You could compare the moves in a person's body language to the vocabulary of speech.
 But being an extortionist does not necessarily make you a good mover, with a rich movement vocabulary.

 Rich Movement Vocabulary

-A rich movement vocabulary (being comfortable with a large number of positions and movements) not only gives diversity in physical activity and expression, it also takes the burden off a few muscles to share out the daily load between many more muscles.
+A rich movement vocabulary (being comfortable with a large number of positions and movements) not only gives diversity in physical activity and expression, but it also takes the burden off a few muscles to share out the daily load between many more muscles.
 The more diverse your movements, the more economical.